Skip to main content

 Investigating the foundations of local community resilience

-The EU-funded PREVEX project explored why some communities are more likely to experience violent extremism than others.
-To answer this core question, empirical investigations were carried out on the ground in the Western Balkans, the Middle East, North Africa and the Sahel.
-Findings from a broad range of studies revealed that even in the most enabling environments in the Middle East or the Sahel, the majority were not radicalised.
+The EU-funded PREVEX project explored why some communities are more likely to experience violent extremism through empirical investigations on the ground in the Western Balkans, the Middle East, North Africa and the Sahel.
+Findings revealed that even in the most enabling environments in the Middle East or the Sahel, the majority of people were not radicalised.
 These are detailed in multiple project outputs such as working papers, policy briefs, key stakeholder dialogues and podcasts.
-Both individuals and local communities were very resilient to violent extremist ideas and groups.
-“This has huge implications for how we think about and design preventing and countering violent extremism (P/CVE) polices, as this high level of local community resilience often is overlooked and ignored both in national and international approaches to P/CVE,” explains project leader Morten Bøås, research professor at the Norwegian Institute of International Affairs.
+Both individuals and local communities were very resilient in the face of violent extremist ideas and groups.
+“This has huge implications for how we think about and design preventing and countering violent extremism (P/CVE) policies, as this high level of local community resilience often is overlooked and ignored both in national and international approaches to P/CVE,” explains project leader Morten Bøås, research professor at the Norwegian Institute of International Affairs.

 Boosting societal resilience

 The PREVEX team conducted case studies on the occurrence and non-occurrence of violent extremism, gathered the results and made regional comparisons.
-The emphasis was on how to strengthen resilience by examining the non-occurrence of violent extremism in enabling environments.
 Strong focus on the non-occurrence of violent extremism was a key innovative aspect of the research.
 This is because most research on violent extremism deals with answering the question of why some people take up arms, instead of answering the reverse question of why people living in enabling environments often choose not to become involved in political violence.
 Therefore, P/CVE policies must incorporate knowledge of why individuals and groups resist such influence, even in enabling environments.
-Project partners found that local resistance to radicalisation originated from a long, continuous tradition of religious tolerance and social moderation supported by traditional or religious leaders who were themselves relatively moderate, appeared to be trustworthy and were relatively uncorrupted.
+Project partners found that local resistance to radicalisation originated from a long, continuous tradition of religious tolerance and social moderation supported by traditional or religious leaders who appeared to be trustworthy and who were themselves relatively moderate and uncorrupted.
 However, these leaders must also deliver something that matters to the local community, and which strengthens the social cohesion in the community.
 If all these factors are present, it creates a ‘glue’ in society and constitutes a significant defence against radical ideas.

 Rethinking P/CVE programming in the future